For Traditional & Non-Traditional Worship

 Creative.
 Soul-Nurturing.
 Steeped in Scripture.

 Welcome to Lectionary Liturgy, providing online worship resources for a season's worth of Sundays.
 All liturgy is steeped in the Lectionary's scripture texts and immersed their themes, images and wording.
 Lectionary Liturgy can fit into any style of worship and can provide a supplement to your sermon focus on any of the four texts.
 Elements are also included for the season and any special Sunday focus.
-(Scroll down for more details about what's included in each issue.)

 Each Edition Includes: